 There is a policy on appointing auditor adopted in the Bank by way of resolution of the Supervisory Board.
 It refers to applicable legal regulations and defines the criteria used in the decision-taking process.

 Structure of Santander Bank Polska Group

 Banco Santander S.A.

-The Corporate Social Responsibility Report of Santander Bank Polska for 2019 is the seventh report presenting a comprehensive overview of our organization’s impact on social, economic and environmental issues.
-The report covers the period from 1 January 2019 to 31 December 2019, unless it is explicitly stated otherwise in the report text.
+The Corporate Social Responsibility Report of Santander Bank Polska for 2020 is the eighth report presenting a comprehensive overview of our organization’s impact on social, economic and environmental issues.
+The report covers the period from 1 January 2020 to 31 December 2020, unless it is explicitly stated otherwise in the report text.

 The report was prepared in accordance with the Global Reporting Initiative (GRI) international standard, at the Core level.